 - The safest way to shovel to prevent injury is to always bend your knees slightly and gently lean over.

 - IMMEDIATELY STOP SHOVELING IS YOU FEEL EVEN A LITTLE WEAK, OR DIZZY OR IF YOU CAN’T CATCH YOUR BREATH.

-- Make sure you re-hydrate yourself, especially if you did not drink enough fluids while you were out shovelling.
+- Make sure you re-hydrate yourself, especially if you did not drink enough fluids while you were out shoveling.

 - Warm yourself up with a protein-filled soup (like chicken noodle soup or a vegetable lentil soup).
 Not only will you get warmed up quickly but you will quickly feel your energy level return to normal.

-Follow these snow shovelling tips for easy and safe shovelling.
-If snow shovelling is not for you or you just don’t have the time or energy to tackle it, then consider hiring a snow removal service to do it.
+Follow these snow shoveling tips for easy and safe shoveling.
+If snow shoveling is not for you or you just don’t have the time or energy to tackle it, then consider hiring a snow removal service to do it.